 If you’ve read any of my Menu Plan Monday posts, you’ll see that most of my Monday meals are leftovers.
 I don’t know what it is, but even if there’s not a lot going on, I am just plain tired at the end of Monday.
-It’s definitely worse if I don’t have time on Sunday to prepare and ease myself into the next week.
-Here are 6 things to do on Sunday or over the weekend to prepare for the upcoming week:
+It’s definitely worse if I don’t take time on Sunday reset my week to prepare and ease myself into the next week.
+Here are 6 things to do on Sunday or over the weekend as a part of your weekly reset:

-1. Look at your schedule for the upcoming week.
+1. Weekly Calendar Reset: look at your schedule for the upcoming week.

 Look at your appointments and the things that are due (or need to be done) and plan your week.
 Start by looking for things that might affect your sleep time – for early starts or late nights.
 If you work out regularly, schedule your workouts and figure out where you might need to vary your usual schedule.
 From the things that are due or need to be done, look for anything that might need advance prep work so you can note that as well.

 2. Weekly Meal Reset: Plan your meals.